 When white light sheds on blue glass, a part of it is absorbed and the rest is transmitted.
 The absorbed portion includes red and green colors.
 While the reflected portion includes blue color.
 This is the main reason that blue glass appears to be blue to the eyes.

 What Happens to Light If an Object is Blue?

 When light hits the object with blue color a part of it is reflected.
 The reflected portion of light has a color that is not absorbed by the blue pigment of the object.
 It is normally blue.
 Blue actually appears blue because it transmits the blue color of the visible spectrum.

 What Happens When White Light Passes Through a Blue Filter

 When white light passes through a blue filter, it absorbs all colors except blue.
-Red, green and yellow is absorbed in the filter.
+Red, green and yellow are absorbed in the filter.
 Only blue passes through it.
 So we can see the blue filter as blue.

 It’s evident from the above post that a blue piece of glass transmits blue color light only.
 If the thickness of the glass material is more than usual, this light color may turn dark blue.
 If you want to experiment with this at home, place a blue filter under the glass and let the light pass through it.
 Turn off the lights in the room.
 You will see only blue light pass through the glass.
 The rest of the colors are absorbed.